 Still, when not tending to the needs of others, she spent every waking moment knitting socks for the soldiers, and nursed her son Rooney back to health after he had been shot in the leg during the Battle of Brandy Station, before he was removed from the house by a Federal posse and taken prisoner of war.

 Image: General Robert E. Lee

-On January 11, 1864, property taxes on Arlington became delinquent, and it ended up on the auction block at Alexandria Courthouse where it sold to the U.S. Government for a bid of $26,800.
-Mary had sent her cousin Phillip Fendall to pay the tax, but the tax commissioner refused the payment, saying that the owner must pay in person.
-The government knew of Mary's ailing health and her inability to make the journey.
+On January 11, 1864, property taxes on Arlington became delinquent.
+Mary sent her cousin Phillip Fendall to pay the taxes, but the tax commissioner refused the payment, saying that the owner must pay in person.
+The government knew well of Mary's ailing health and her inability to make the journey.
+Arlington ended up on the auction block at Alexandria Courthouse where it was sold to the U.S. Government for a bid of $26,800.

 In 1865, as the Yankees threatened to take Richmond, residents were packing up their valuables and fleeing the city — everyone except Mary.
 She and her daughters bolted their doors and windows and prepared to defend themselves.
 While hunkered down, they heard the explosions of the Confederate vessels in the river and the booms of the powder magazine blowing up.